nobody-famous/alive/README.md

     - cl-json
     - flexi-streams

   - If you are new to Common Lisp, then the [Quicklisp](https://www.quicklisp.org/beta/) library manager is recommended.
 Follow the installation instructions to install Quicklisp.
-Then the above libraries can be installed be executing the following expressions in an `sbcl` shell:
+Then the above libraries can be installed by executing the following expressions in an `sbcl` shell:

     - `(ql:quickload "bordeaux-threads")`
     - `(ql:quickload "usocket")`